developer-kirill-nefodov/nfter/README.md

 nobody during a sale.
 Proceeds are credited and withdrawn, which is what makes a hostile seller unable to re-enter or to revert a stranger's purchase.

+**Every page shows its own plumbing.** The head block, the gas price, how far behind the indexer is, each contract's address and cursor, how much of every tier is left, and exactly how a mint or a sale splits between seller, treasury and referrer — all read from `/api/stats/chain`, all recomputable by anyone with an RPC URL.
+A screen that claims to be on chain should be able to prove it without being asked.

 **Invite someone, earn a share of the fee.** `Referrals` is a registry: the first time an invited account buys on chain, it records who invited them — once, permanently, and never for themselves.
 From then on every mint and every sale by that account credits the inviter 10% of *our* commission.